Index

 Game Technology & Development

-Simulation technologies are expanding across infrastructure, manufacturing, healthcare, mobility, and smart environments through immersive and spatially aware systems.
+Simulation technologies increasingly support infrastructure planning, manufacturing, healthcare, mobility, smart environments, and immersive decision-making through spatially aware digital systems.

 Film, Animation & Digital Production

-Film & Content Creation Visual Effects 3D Animation & Modelling Production Systems Esports Broadcast & Content Creation
+Film Production Visual Effects 3D Animation Virtual Production Esports Broadcast

 06